craft-snippets/Craft-image-toolbox/docs/Picture.md

 For the browsers that don't [support picture element](https://caniuse.com/#feat=picture) - there is also fallback `<img>` tag inside.
 This tag is also important because we need to use it to apply HTMl attributes such as class to our image.
 We cannot do that directly on the `<picture>`.

-Note that you can ommit `transform` settings, if you want to only use webp variant generation functionality of the plugin, without transforming source image in any other way.
+Note that you can omit `transform` settings, if you want to only use webp variant generation functionality of the plugin, without transforming source image in any other way.

 ## Picture with multiple breakpoint variants